 apache2-utils to add authentication to NGINX.
 I shall demonstrate a POC for authentication.
 Install the above package by:

-apt-get update apt-get install apache2-utils
+apt-get install apache2-utils

 You can try the above commands in your local machine.